Our Team

 Tashi Marshall (She/Her)

 A Massachusetts native, Tashi moved to Charleston in 2017 after graduating with a bachelor’s in Sociology from UMass Amherst.
 Less than a week into her relocation, she started her Yoga Teacher Training at Holy Cow, and absolutely adores the sense of community the studio has cultivated in her life over the years.
-Tashi’s teaching style and personal practice are deeply rooted in the importance of authenticity and honoring your body where it’s at, in each and every moment.
+Tashi’s teaching style and personal practice are deeply rooted honoring your body where it’s at, in each and every moment.
 When she’s off the mat, Tashi trains on aerial silks, enjoys seeing live music with her friends, and loves to travel.

 Silke Sida